TaniyaBhadauria/chatwoot/README-dev.md

 ```

 > 💡 **Tip:** Ensure Redis is running in the background before starting Chatwoot.
 Use `sudo service redis-server status` to check.
-Here's how you can summarize and include that in your `README.md` as a tip under the Redis section:

 ---

 > ⚠️ **Troubleshooting Tip: Redis service is masked**